-ISO 14644 Part 1 has been revised as a new, second-edition Draft International Standard (DIS): ISO/DIS 14644-1.2 (2014), Cleanrooms and controlled environments, Part 1: Classification of air cleanliness by particle concentration.
+ISO 14644 Part 1 has been revised as a new, Final Draft International Standard (FDIS): ISO/FDIS 14644-1 (2015), Cleanrooms and controlled environments, Part 1: Classification of air cleanliness by particle concentration.

-comment by November 18, 2014, for approval for submission as an International Standard.
+comment by October 27, 2015, for approval as an International Standard.
 This page describes the current 1999

-Standard, the 2014 DIS, either of which may be used as trade reference per agreement between customers and suppliers and are available from IEST.
+Standard and the 2015 FDIS, either of which may be used as trade reference per agreement between customers and suppliers and are available from IEST.
 Purchase the document.

 ISO 14644-1, Classification of air cleanliness